NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Environment Agency and Countryside Agency (2005) Green Infrastructure and Sustainable Communities.
 Environment Agency and Countryside Agency

 The research on this objective helped refine my knowledge and augmented my information base regarding the practices and policies relative to sustainability initiatives in the UK and other European places.
-This is also reflected through my work in the ETA project for which I carried out a critical evaluation.
+This is also reflected in my work on the ETA project, for which I carried out a critical evaluation.

-The knowledge and practical experience I gained will prove beneficial in my future endeavors as a civil engineer and I believe that I need to study more regarding UK government plans and policies to ensure sustainability in various domains, and how these are being currently applied in the industry
+The knowledge and practical experience I gained will benefit my future endeavours as a civil engineer.
+I also need to study more about UK government plans and policies to ensure sustainability in various domains and how these are currently being applied in the industry.

-Market based approaches such as simple footprint analysis methods are very popular and easy to use.
+Market-based approaches, such as simple footprint analysis methods, are popular and easy to use.
 The approach assesses building performance across a wider range of environmental characteristics using incentives to achieve higher environmental standards.
-Sustainability aspects are comprehensive and complex and they are not easy to be measured using the conventional methods as these consider the environmental issue as a single dimension and therefore are not adequate methods to assess the overall sustainability development (Ding, 2007).
+Sustainability aspects are comprehensive and complex, and they are not easy to measure using conventional methods as these consider the environmental issue as a single dimension and, therefore, are not adequate methods to assess the overall sustainability development (Ding, 2007).

-Enhancing the quality of life of people cannot degrade the environmental aspect, but it should be perceived in its wider view in terms of social and economic impact (Olsson et al, 2004).
-Environmental building assessment method typically has limited ability to assess socio-economic sustainability (Ding, 2007).
-For instance some footprint assessment tools such as ecological footprints (EFs), Carbon Footprint analyses, DPEO and LCA along with certification schemes such as BREEAM, BEPAC and LEED can be used to determine and assesses the best environmental objectives, however they may not include financial appraisal in their structure (Ding, 2007), but the sustainability index includes social and economic concerns in additional to the environmental aspects of sustainability.
+Enhancing the quality of life of people cannot degrade the environmental aspect, but it should be perceived in its wider view regarding social and economic impact (Olsson et al., 2004).
+The environmental building assessment method typically cannot assess socio-economic sustainability (Ding, 2007).
+For instance, some footprint assessment tools such as ecological footprints (EFs), Carbon Footprint analyses, DPEO and LCA, along with certification schemes such as BREEAM, BEPAC and LEED, can be used to determine and assess the best environmental objectives; however, they may not include financial appraisal in their structure (Ding, 2007), but the sustainability index includes social and economic concerns in additional to the environmental aspects of sustainability.

-Therefore the use of these assessment tools alone is not sufficient and hence a comprehensive assessment method is required to provide in depth and careful evaluation.
-The accurate assessment tools of environment require more complex context in order for them to be effective.
-(Reijnders & Roekel, 1999) stated that using the pre designed environmental criteria effectively without using geographically databases is doubtful.
-From the literature reviewed in this research, it was observed that in order to obtain simple best practicable environmental options along with footprint analyses, various tools are needed to be utilized along with other computer aided systems such as BIM, as these can present various sustainable options at the design stage of the projects which can be compared to select the most suitable one.
-From the literature reviewed, it was noticed that in order to further enhance the operational practices from the prospective practitioners of the industry, integration of systems such as LCA and BIM into one large systems is essential, however this is yet to be accomplished
+Therefore, using these assessment tools alone is insufficient, and hence, a comprehensive assessment method is required to provide in-depth and careful evaluation.
+The accurate assessment tools of the environment require a more complex context for them to be effective.
+(Reijnders & Roekel, 1999) stated that using the pre-designed environmental criteria effectively without geographical databases is doubtful.
+From the literature reviewed in this research, it was observed that to obtain simple best practicable environmental options along with footprint analyses, various tools are needed to be utilized along with other computer-aided systems such as BIM, as these can present various sustainable options at the design stage of the projects which can be compared to select the most suitable one.
+From the literature reviewed, it was noticed that to enhance further the operational practices from the prospective practitioners of the industry, integration of systems such as LCA and BIM into one large system is essential; however, this is yet to be accomplished.

 Grace K C Ding, 2007, Sustainable Construction – The Role of Environmental Assessment Tools, 2007, Australia.